Quinnipiac University School of Law

-Quinnipiac University School of Law is located in North Haven, Connecticut.
-It is one of Quinnipiac University's graduate schools.
-Quinnipiac Law is the newest law school in Connecticut, having received full accreditation from the American Bar Association in 1992.
-It is a member of the Association of American Law Schools, and is currently ranked 129th by U.S. News & World Report.
+Quinnipiac University School of Law is the law school of Quinnipiac University located in North Haven, Connecticut.
+It is a member of the Association of American Law Schools, and is currently ranked tied at No. 141 by U.S. News & World Report.

-According to Quinnipiac's 2017 ABA-required disclosures, 64 of the 84 graduates of the Class of 2017 obtained full-time, long-term employment in some capacity ten months after their graduation date.
+According to Quinnipiac's ABA-required disclosures, 56.4% (57 out of 101 members) of the Class of 2021 obtained full-time, long-term, JD-required employment (i.e., as attorneys) nine months after graduation, excluding solo-practitioners.

+History

+Quinnipiac Law was originally founded as the University of Bridgeport School of Law in the 1980s, and seceded from the University of Bridgeport in 1992.
+It is the newest law school in Connecticut, having received accreditation from the American Bar Association (ABA) in 1992.

 Academics

-The most recent 2021 released U.S. News & World Report law school rankings placed Quinnipiac lower than past years, at 129th.
-The 2008 ranking had shown a marked improvement, with the law school moving up eight spots to #108 from the previous year.

-In 2009, the Princeton Review featured the school in its "Best 174 Law Schools".

 The university offers three degree programs: The Juris Doctor (J.D.), the J.D./Master of Business Administration (MBA) double degree program, and the Master of Laws (LLM) in health law.
 Students may have concentrations in civil advocacy and dispute resolution, criminal law and advocacy, family law, health law, intellectual property, tax law, and workplace law.
 In Fall 2017, the school began offering a new concentration in international law and policy.

-The law school has an enrollment of 390 students.
-Out of 917 applicants, 531 were accepted, and 142 were eventually enrolled as first-year students in 2019.
-The median incoming GPA for full-time students was 3.5, and the median incoming LSAT score for full-time students was 153.
-There are 31 full-time faculty members, and 69 non-full-time faculty members as of 2019.
-The student-to-faculty ratio is 10 to 1, and the average class size is around 25.

 The school offers both externships and clinics to students after completion of their first year.
 Students may take these courses for experiential credits as required by the ABA.
 Externships are coordinated by the school, and are offered in areas such as corporate counsel, criminal justice, family and juvenile law, judicial, legal services, legislative, mediation, public interest, field placement II.

-There are in-house clinical programs as well.
+There are in-house clinical programs.
 Civil justice, tax, advanced (all areas), evening, defense appellate, and prosecution appellate clinics, are all offered at the law school.
 Other learning opportunities include summer study at Trinity College, Dublin in Dublin, Ireland and other opportunities to study abroad.
-Applications for the clinics, externships, and study abroad trips are required for each student and must be submitted by the posted deadline in order to receive consideration for the placement.